ansys/pydpf-core/doc/source/user_guide/tutorials/animate/animate_time.rst

 .. jupyter-execute::
    :hide-output:

+   import copy
    # Define the list of camera positions
-   import copy
-   cpos_list = [cpos]
+   cpos_list = [cam_pos]
-   # Incrementally decrease the y coordinate of the camera by 0.2 for each frame
+   # Incrementally increase the x coordinate of the camera by 0.1 for each frame
    for i in range(1, len(disp_fc)):
        new_pos = copy.deepcopy(cpos_list[i-1])
        new_pos[0][0] += 0.1